thkoch2001/tvlfyi_depot/corp/website/content-en.md

 ----------------

-Welcome to the corporate face of [**TVL**][tvl].
+Welcome to the website of TVL LLC, the corporate face of the [**TVL**][tvl] Community.
 We are a technology company headquartered in Moscow, working with a variety of topics:

 * <details><summary><b>Monorepos</b>.
 Effective ways for an organisation to structure their internal codebase in a single repository, unify tooling across